-It was in middle literature classes that literary such as , sarcasm, and , were first introduced.
+It was in middle school literature classes that literary tools such as onomatopoeia, sarcasm, and symbolism, were first introduced.
 I had already learned about onomatopoeia from Mad magazine where the sound effects balloon blasting out of a shotgun in a saloon read, “BARROOM!!”
 I learned sarcasm from my brother.
 I never quite got the hang of symbolism.

 Most people who watch beer commercials hate them.
 They say beer commercials are sexist, offensive, and stupid.
 Beer commercials play to the lowest common denominator.
 Beer commercials do nothing for them.